Discipline of the Sword

 applications and their rationale.
 Use your imagination.

-is important to gain control of the sword so that it moves and stops
+is important to gain control of the sword under the watchful eye of a qualified teacher so that it moves and stops

 exactly where you want, with exactly the force that you intended.
 Only

-constant practice will help you achieve this goal.
+constant practice will help you achieve this.
 Sloppy cuts and careless

 footwork are unacceptable.
 Don't be afraid of being critical of your performance.